All Episodes

 You should investigate it and look at the idea.

-And it's also done a pretty good job of rendering, you know, like these, when I first heard and read these things, I was like, this is cool, man.
+When I first heard and read these things, I was like, this is cool, man.

 I like this.

-But what, I had this today, man, I was at a 12-step meeting.
+I was at a 12-step meeting.

-Our understanding of reality is negligible, negligible, but because it's increasing, ostensibly, because of our ability to observe reality through instruments, We don't really know anything.
+Our understanding of reality is negligible, negligible, but because it's increasing, ostensibly because of our ability to observe reality through instruments, say, and the great endeavors of people in various scientific fields, we forget that we're making all of our value judgments within the paradigm of the known.

 You have to sort of go, well, I'm a body.

-I've got this kind of hardware that I've got to live with, but it's not going to be enough.
+I've got this kind of hardware that I've got to live with.

 I'm continually looking to depend on something.

-is this appetite for dependency?
+What is this appetite for dependency?

-It will, like, why would you want to believe a thing?
+Why would you want to believe a thing?

-That's what I'd be interested in movement in the sky from the ancient hieroglyphics in Egypt we know much about the solar messiah for instance horror I want to know what your thought is on kind of how religion evolved throughout the ancient world in a sense because Jews we don't believe in like hell like traditionally but during the Hellenistic period is when the idea of like Shoal and Gehenna kind of came in That obviously came from Greek influence and their underworld,
+I want to know what your thought is on kind of how religion evolved throughout the ancient world in a sense, because Jews, we don't believe in like hell like traditionally, but during the Hellenistic period is when the idea of like Sheol and Gehenna kind of came in.

-And I feel like from what I heard of Christianity kind of spreading down even through Egypt into the Coptic Christianity kind of vibe, that I feel like the ideas that were there, like the underworld Hades, things like that, kind of evolved into what would be like hell as a way to kind of allow people who believed something else to kind of ascribe to their version.
+And I feel like from what I heard of like Christianity kind of spreading down even through like Egypt into like the Coptic Christianity kind of vibe, that I feel like the ideas that were there, like the underworld, Hades, things like that, kind of evolved into what would be like hell as a way to kind of denigrate.

 These are the Roman gods.

-They're the same kinds of gods.
+They're the same kinds of gods, but they just have a different name.

-they're just have a different name so they're actually the same god right as a way to kind of bring people into the fold without kind of ruining their cultural understanding of what, you know, heaven or hell or whatever was at that time.
+As a way to kind of bring people into the fold without kind of ruining their cultural understanding of what, you know, heaven or hell or whatever was at that time.

-ultimately because I've seen stuff like this when I was much younger.
+And what I feel is, oh, wow, I just was dismissive of this scripture, ultimately because I've seen stuff like this when I was much younger.

 If you don't read it, you don't know what's in there.